 The main reason we're called The Open University is that we're open to everyone.
 Every year we help thousands of people achieve extraordinary things and you could be next.
 You simply need the determination to succeed.

-The Open University has been providing world-class, higher education to students in prison for over 40 years as part of our mission to open up higher education to all.
-We are an Open University – open to people, places, methods and ideas.
-Our first and key value is to be inclusive.
+The Open University has been providing world-class higher education to students in prison and those in the commnity for over 40 years as part of our mission to open up higher education to all.
+We are an Open University open to people, places, methods and ideas.
+Our first and key value is to be inclusive

-Since the 1970s our Students in Secure Environments programme has spread to over 150 prisons, 50 Secure Hospital Units and supported countless students in realising what they are capable of.
+Since the 1970s our Students in Secure Environments (SiSE) programme has spread to over 150 prisons, 50 secure hospital units and countless students studying with restrictions or licence conditions in the community.

 Every year we provide a tailor-made curriculum, create bespoke study packs, and offer personalised support to our Students in Secure Environments.